 - Overproofed: Another reason I found as I continue on this sourdough journey, is you overproofed your dough.
 If you overproof then there will be nothing left for it to do, and you will get no rise.
 So when you place the risen dough in the pan, make sure to not let the dough rise for more than 2 hours.
 The only exception is if your kitchen is super cold and it’s still not puffy.

 Bread flour helps to give some structure to this recipe.
-But if you have to use all-purpose flour, the texture might not be quite the same.
+But if you have to use 100% all-purpose flour, the texture might not be quite the same and it may be harder to shape.

 More Sourdough Recipes